How Can Parents Teach Kids with Learning Disabilities to Be Successful?

 - Difficulty making friends

-The main differences between behaviours and disabilities are that the latter is consistently present and includes multiple signs.
-It’s not just limited to children.
-Since these are incurable conditions, many times people in high school or college realize that they have had certain learning disabilities after proper evaluation.
+The main differences between behaviors and disabilities are that the latter is consistently present and includes multiple signs.
+In addition, it’s not just limited to children.
+Since these are incurable conditions, many times, people in high school or college realize that they have had specific learning disabilities after proper evaluation.

 There is no particular age for recognizing learning disabilities in a child.
 Although early diagnosis and treatment certainly make life much easier to live.
-In a country like India, where mental illness or any neurological condition is treated as a taboo, a parent might not want to accept that her kids might have a disability.
-It is not uncommon to see kids being called slow, stupid, dumb or even lazy when they are unable to keep up with their peers.
-It’s not that the kids are any less smart, it’s just that regular school coursework isn’t designed to support their disabilities.
+In a country like India, where mental illness or any neurological condition is treated as taboo, a parent might not want to accept that her kids might have a disability.
+It is not uncommon to see kids being called slow, stupid, dumb, or even lazy when they cannot keep up with their peers.
+It’s not that the kids are any less smart; it’s just that regular school teaching faclities and coursework isn’t designed to support their disabilities.
 With proper intervention, kids with learning disabilities have shown 100% better results, both in academics and personal life.

-Recently, there has been a huge increase in people being aware of disabilities, both physical and mental.
-A frequent question among young and soon to be parents is what to do if they think their child has a learning disability.
+Recently, there has been a massive increase in people’s awareness of disabilities, both physical and mental.
+As a result, a frequent question among young and soon-to-be parents is what to do if they think their child has a learning disability.
 Before we go through various measures and options, it’s important to note that your kids learning disability might make them a subject of ridicule in school.
 Thus, both the child and the parent need to understand that having a learning disability does not make a child inferior or dumb.
 It’s just that their brains are wired differently than others when it comes to receiving and processing information.
 They just need a little extra help and support.
 And you can achieve that by teaching your child and yourself how to deal with it.

-- Early Intervention: A common mentality of parents is to “wait for them to grow out of it.”
+A common mentality of parents is to “wait for them to grow out of it.”
 The best thing you can do for your child is to consult a child psychologist or psychiatrist and get them evaluated as soon as possible.
-An early intervention would make sure that their weakness doesn’t impede the future of your child, and they can easily keep up with their peers.
+Early intervention would make sure that their weakness doesn’t impede your child’s future, and they can easily keep up with their primary teaching.

-- Accommodations: Lastly, it’s up to the parent to do research and figure out the best support system for their child.
+Lastly, it’s up to the parent to research and figure out the best support system for their child.
 Since none of the LD is similar, each child requires a different set of assistance.
 For example, a kid with ADHD might be best suited to medication and therapy, whereas someone with dyslexia might benefit from a reading specialist.
-The advanced technology is also a boon when I come to children with LD.
-In a classroom, the teacher can be consulted to design tests that have less numerical or give a child extra time or perhaps provide audiobooks for better comprehension.
+Advanced technology is also a boon when it comes to children with LD.
+For example, in a classroom, the teaching methods can be less focused on numerical, or the child can have extra time or perhaps use audiobooks for better comprehension.